 Driving as an International Student

-To drive in California, you may use your valid driver’s license issued by your home country if you are over the age of 18.
+To drive in California, you may use your valid driver’s license issued by your home country if you are over the age of 18 for the first 90 days that you are in California.
+After this time you will need to apply for a California driver's license.

 If the license is not in English, an International Driver’s Permit (IDP) is recommended.
 IDP translates your government-issued driver’s license into 10 different languages.
 An IDP can be obtained in your home country.